cs3216/cs3216.github.io/assignments/mobile/index.md

 handout.

 ## Introduction
+## Phase 0: Introduction

+> The reward for doing good work is more work.
+>
+> – Ben Leong

 This assignment comprises 4 weeks of intensive learning that provides you with another opportunity to express your creativity.
 This time, we